virtualscienceforum/virtualscienceforum/texts/epn_paper.md

 ## Introduction

 With the lockdowns caused by the COVID-19 pandemic researchers turn to online conferencing.
 While posing new challenges, this format also brings multiple advantages.
-We argue that virtual conferences will become a common way of scientific communication, and invite the community members to join the action.
+We argue that virtual conferences will become part of our regular scientific communication and invite the community members to join the action.

 ---